chrisandoryan/chrisandoryan/README.md

 **I'm Chrisando Ryan, a cybersecurity practitioner breathing in dev's world.**

-Have a bachelor's degree in Cyber Security and currently pursuing a master's in Data Science at [Bina Nusantara University](http://binus.ac.id/), Jakarta.
+Graduated as a bachelor's in Cyber Security and currently pursuing a master's in Data Science at [Bina Nusantara University](http://binus.ac.id/), Jakarta.
 Currently responsible as a Lecturer Specialist for Cyber Security at School of Computer Science, Bina Nusantara University.

 **About Me!**